OrchardCMS/OrchardCore/src/OrchardCore.Modules/OrchardCore.Liquid/README.md

 ## Razor Helper

-To render a liquid encoded property within Razor use the `LiquidToHtml` helper extension method on the view's base `Orchard` property, e.g.:
+To render a liquid string template within Razor use the `LiquidToHtml` helper extension method on the view's base `Orchard` property, e.g.:

 Input
 ```